-Companies bailed out with public money have paid shareholders billions of pounds in dividends while cutting tens of thousands of jobs, a VICE News investigation can reveal.
+Companies bailed out with public money have paid shareholders billions of pounds in dividends while cutting tens of thousands of jobs in the UK, a VICE News investigation can reveal.

 Campaigners and commentators have criticised the bail-out for being offered with minimal conditions, and say that companies have put shareholders' interests above those of their employees.